cloudnativetrainings/trainings/k1_fundamentals/10_addons-sc-and-restic-etcd-backup/README.md

 kubeone apply -t ./tf-infra --verbose
 ```

 You see the adjustments of the backup location, isn't hard and could be done a few changes of the restic environment variables.
-So let's now test if we could see a cronjob and execute a test backup.
+So let's now test, if we could see a cronjob and execute a test backup.

 ```bash
 kubectl get cronjobs -n kube-system